AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 # Use the Microsoft Dynamics 365 integration

-There are several jobs that this integration performs:
+There are several data flows that the Adobe Campaign Standard Integration with Dynamics 365 performs:

-* **Ingress**:
+* Dynamics 365 to Adobe Campaign

-    * Bring in **contacts** from Dynamics 365 into Campaign
+    * Bring in *contacts* from Dynamics 365 into Campaign

-    * **Custom entities**: Bring in custom tables from Dynamics 365 to Campaign.
-Learn more [in this section](../../integrating/using/map-campaign-custom-resources-and-dynamics-365-custom-entities.md).
+    * *Custom entities*: Bring in custom tables from Dynamics 365 to Campaign.
+Learn more [in this section](../../integrating/using/d365-acs-map-campaign-custom-resources-and-dynamics-365-custom-entities.md).
+    * This is also known as **"Ingress"** (referring to the ingress of data from Dynamics 365 to Adobe Campaign Standard)

+* Adobe Campaign to Dynamics 365
-* **Egress**: Bring in email marketing events from ACS to D365 (email send, open, click, bounce)
+    * Email marketing events from Adobe Campaign Sandard are sent to Dynmics 365 (email send, open, click, bounce)

-* **Opt-out**: Bi-directionally sync opt-out status (e.g., denyList)
+    * This is also known as **"Egress"** (referring to the egress of data from Adobe Campaign Standard to Dynamics 365)

+* Opt-out
+    * Opt-out statuses (e.g., denyList) can be synchronized from Dynamics 365 to Campaign or from Campaign to Dynamics 365.
+The data can also by synchronized bidirectionally (i.e. data flows in both directions).
+You can read more about the basics of opt-out in the [Opt-Out Flow](#opt-out) section below.

-More details on the data flows can be found [in this section](#data-flows).
+More details on the data flows can be found further down in this document in the [Data Flows](#data-flows)  section.

 ## Adobe Campaign Standard User Experience

-When a contact is created or modified (or deleted, if enabled) in Dynamics 365, it will be sent over to Campaign.
+When a contact is created, modified, or deleted (if deleted is enabled) in Dynamics 365, it will be sent over to Campaign Standard.
 These contacts will be visible in the Profiles screen in Campaign and can be targeted in marketing campaigns.
 See the Profiles screen below.

 ![](assets/MSdynamicsACS-usage1.png)